Mortgage rate forecast for next week (June 12-16)

 Mortgage interest rate FAQ

-Current mortgage rates are averaging 3.45% for a 30–year fixed–rate loan, 2.62% for a 15–year fixed–rate loan, and 2.57% for a 5/1 adjustable–rate mortgage, according to Freddie Mac’s latest weekly rate survey.
+Current mortgage rates are averaging 6.71% for a 30-year fixed-rate loan and 6.07% for a 15-year fixed-rate loan, according to Freddie Mac’s latest weekly rate survey.
 Your individual rate could be higher or lower than the average depending on your credit score, down payment, and the lender you choose to work with, among other factors.

-Freddie Mac is still citing average 30–year rates in the low–3 percent range.
-But remember that rates vary a lot by borrower.
-Those with perfect credit and large down payments may get below–average interest rates, while poor–credit borrowers and those with non–QM loans might see interest rates closer to 4 percent.
-You’ll need to get pre–approved for a mortgage to know your exact rate.
+Freddie Mac is now citing average 30-year rates in the 6% range.
+If you can find a rate in the 4s or 5s, you’re in a very good position.
+Remember that rates vary a lot by borrower.
+Those with perfect credit and large down payments may get below-average interest rates, while poor-credit borrowers and those with non-QM loans could see much higher rates.
+You’ll need to get pre-approved for a mortgage to know your exact rate.

-At the time of this writing, the lowest 30–year mortgage rate ever was 2.65 percent.
-That’s according to Freddie Mac’s Primary Mortgage Market Survey, the most widely–used benchmark for current mortgage interest rates.
+At the time of this writing, the lowest 30-year mortgage rate ever was 2.65%.
+That’s according to Freddie Mac’s Primary Mortgage Market Survey, the most widely used benchmark for current mortgage interest rates.

 That depends on your situation.
 It’s a good time to refinance if your current mortgage rate is above market rates and you could lower your monthly mortgage payment.
 It might also be good to refinance if you can switch from an adjustable-rate mortgage to a low fixed-rate mortgage; refinance to get rid of FHA mortgage insurance; or switch to a short-term 10- or 15-year mortgage to pay off your loan early.